What is the one thing that successful startup founders have that struggling startups fail to implement?

 The more transparent you are about your journey and your experiences, the better it is for your startup.
 But first, you need to gather all the right tools and get on the right platforms in order to display that transparency.

-Below is my step-by-step tutorial on how startup founders can build their personal brands to extrapolate their business.
+Okay so now that you know what needs to be established before creating your personal branding plan and implementing it, you can get into my step-by-step tutorial on how startup founders can build their personal brands to extrapolate their business.

 I’m the CEO of two businesses: Online Profile Pros and Claire Bahn Group.
 Each of these has its own website and social media platform.